eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 **Proof:** We use Lemma \ref{relativepositionlemma} directly.
 If $$X>_{R_1}A$$, then moving $$X$$ up will not change the relative position of $$A$$ with $$X$$, and by extension any other candidate, so $$A$$ must still win.
 If $$A>_{R_2}X$$, then moving $$X$$ up did not change the relative position of $$A$$ and $$X$$, since we would need that $$A>_{R_1}X$$, so $$A$$ must still win. **QED**.

 It's worth emphasizing the intuition of this Corollary, as it will be crucial to the proof.
 The first part of the Corollary says that we can't get a better result by moving a candidate preferred to the winner up.
-That is, lying about how much you like a better candidate can't topple the current winner.
+Concretely, lying about how much you like a better candidate can't topple the current winner.
 For example, if my least favorite candidate, Clark, is currently winning, then adjusting the general order of who I have above Clark can't get me anyone better than Clark.
 Even if Bob is my second choice, but the best chance I have to beat Clark, then strategically raising him above my favorite Alice, to try to get him some extra points to beat Clark, is not allowed to get me Bob or Alice.

 The second part of the Corollary comes down, intuitively, from the fact that burial strategies can't work.
 On the surface, the second part of the Corollary does not seem particularly useful.
 If $$A>_{R_2}X$$, then $$A>_{R_1}X$$ as well, since the voter moved $$X$$ up.
 So the voter is just moving someone worse than the current winner up but still below that current winner.
 It would be strange if this could topple the current winner, but it's not immediately obvious why this cannot occur.
 But the reverse framing where we move from $$R_2\to R_1$$ is more intuitive, where $$X$$ is below $$A$$ and then $$X$$ is moved further down.